wilhelmine-erber/event-management-system/README.md

     I will definitely continue to work on it even if the 24 hour challenge is then over

 APIs
-- alle Benutzer abrufen
+- get all users
 `GET http://localhost:8080/api/users`

-- neuen Benutzer erstellen (username, email, role) `POST http://localhost:8080/api/users`
+- create new user (username, email, role)
+`POST http://localhost:8080/api/users`

-- alle events abrufen
+- get all events
 `GET http://localhost:8080/api/events`

-- neue events erstelen (title, description, date, location, maxParticipants, organizer) `POST http://localhost:8080/api/events`
+- create new events (title, description, date, location, maxParticipants, organizer) `POST http://localhost:8080/api/events`